INTRODUCTION

 1. Bats must be marked with the ASA, SSUSA/senior softball sticker and/or 1.21 BPF stamps or lower (ex.
 1.20 BPF) for use in all Sunday Leagues.
 Titanium bats are illegal.

-2. A manager who wants to challenge the use of a bat by a player on the opposing team would ask the umpire to examine the bat for the above markings.
+3. A manager may challenge the use of a bat by a player on the opposing team by asking the umpire to examine the bat used for the above markings.
 As long as the bat is marked the ASA/SSUSA/senior softball sticker and/or 1.21 stamps, use of the bat shall be permitted.

 Balls